 A No Discharge Zone (NDZ) is a designated body of water where the discharge of sewage (blackwater/toilet waste) from boats, whether treated or not, is prohibited.

-Previous to the NDZ with federal regulations, treated sewage could be discharged anywhere in Puget Sound, and untreated sewage could be discharged as long as the boat was more than three miles from shore.
+Previously, federal regulations allowed treated sewage to be discharged anywhere in Puget Sound, and untreated sewage could be discharged as long as the boat was more than three miles from shore.

 With the NDZ now in effect, no boat of any kind or size can discharge sewage wastewater anywhere within the zone.
 All boats and vessels have to store their sewage until they can safely dispose of it at an onshore or mobile pumpout facility, or hold it until it can be discharged in the open ocean beyond three miles from shore.

-When did the Puget Sound No Discharge Zone take effect?
+When did the Puget Sound no discharge zone take effect?